Analysis of nonprofits receiving Paycheck Protection Program (PPP) loans identifies at least 5 percent of loans as suspicious.

 Nonprofits that appear to inflate the number of jobs retained on their PPP application are more likely have suspicious loans.

 Certain sectors and states are found to have a significantly higher percentage of suspicious loans.
-For example, over 41 percent of loans to nonprofits in the utilities sector and over 32 percent of loans to nonprofits in the real estate sector are flagged as suspicious.
+For example, over 16 percent of loans to nonprofits in the real estate sector and over 12 percent of loans to nonprofits in the information sector are flagged as suspicious.

 Our analysis applies several conservative assumptions, including that we consider the lower bound of SBA-reported loan values throughout our analysis.
 For example, if the loan size reported by the SBA is $5 to $10 million, we assume a loan value of $5 million in our calculations.

-On the other hand, one caveat to our analysis is that it is limited to only comparing SBA loan sizes to a nonprofit's Form 990 financials, which may not capture all qualifying employees and payroll expenses.
+On the other hand, our report has some caveats.
+First, we strictly rely on the accuracy of the PPP data released by the SBA.
+Potential data inconsistencies have been analyzed by some members of the press but have not been confirmed by the SBA.
+A second potential caveat to our analysis is that it is limited to only comparing SBA loan sizes to a nonprofit's Form 990 financials, which may not capture all treatments of qualifying employees, affiliates, and payroll expenses.
 For example, it is possible that a nonprofit has affiliated entities that would justify a higher loan amount than would be justified solely based on its Form 990.
-However, that consideration was not factored into our analysis due to data limitations.
+These data limitations are mitigated but cannot be completely accounted for without private tax and financial documents.

 As additional analyses, we also find that at least $6 billion was lent to companies that reported exactly 500 jobs retained, including 24.9 percent of all nonprofit and for-profit loans with loan value between $5 to $10 million.
 This is particularly significant since most businesses would not have qualified to borrow under the PPP guidelines if they employed more than 500 employees.
 Integra also finds an abnormally high number of loans that report a round number, such as 100 or 200, or a number with a unit place of a 0 or 5 for the number of jobs retained.
 Both of these findings suggest that reported employee figures are not being correctly reported by borrowers, though it is unclear whether these types of potential misstatements would be material to the amount of funds received.